FaserF/ha-db_infoscreen/README.md

   - **MVV**: Adds the `?efa=MVV` parameter to the URL to fetch data from the MVV system.
   - **ÖBB**: Adds the `?hafas=ÖBB` parameter to the URL to fetch data from the ÖBB system.
 - **offset** (optional): Do not display departures leaving sooner than this number of seconds.
 You can specify the offset in "HH:MM" or "HH:MM:SS" format.
 Default is `00:00` (no offset).
+- **admode** (optional): Defines whether to display departure times, arrival times, or the default behavior (departure preferred).
+Available options:
+  - **departure prefered** (default): Displays the preferred time based on the system's default behavior (usually departures).
+  - **arrival**: Only shows arrival times.
+  - **departure**: Only shows departure times.
+- **platforms** (optional): If your station has multiple platforms and you want to filter by a specific platform, you can use this setting.
+Enter the platform(s) as a comma-separated list (e.g., `1, 2, 3`).
+This will ensure that the integration fetches data only for the specified platforms.
+If left empty, data for all platforms will be shown.

 ## Accessing the data